 The museum may be a daunting place for those who are sensitive to stimuli or have mobility issues.
 To plan a visit to suit your loved one, you can use our Sensory-friendly Map to identify high sensory areas as well as areas that are quieter, well-lit and less crowded, or rest spots where you can take a break.

-Specific sensory maps are also available for our biggest gallery, the Singapore History Gallery.
-These sensory maps also include a suggested wheelchair-friendly route.
+A specific sensory map is also available for our biggest gallery, the Singapore History Gallery.
+This sensory map also includes a suggested wheelchair-friendly route.

 You can obtain a map from our Visitor Services counter on Level 1, or download your own below.

 These social stories enable schools and family visitors to show children what to expect during a visit to our museum, to allow for a more enriching experience.
 The step-by-step photo guide illustrates how to enter the museum, galleries that you can visit, and how you can make your museum visit a pleasant experience.